-A few months later I had enough money for my own car so I sent the money to Pa and asked him to buy me a car.
+A few other months later I had enough money for my own car so I sent the money to Pa and asked him to buy me a car.
 One Thursday night Pa took a bus to his cousin, Unkie Davie, in Oudtshoorn so he could check there if there was a car he could buy for me.
 Unkie Davie knew a place where he had bought his car for cheap.
 Pa bought me an off-white Volkswagen Bug.
 I wasn’t very impressed, but Pa said it’s all I could afford.
 He told me it was a good car for the little money I sent.
 Pa drove the car down from Oudtshoorn that Friday afternoon and the Sunday morning he drove back to Beaufort with his own car that I’d been borrowing from him.

 The Monday after Pa left was my first time driving my car.
 I got up early, very excited, and got ready for work.
 I walked out the front door and picked up the newspaper on the stoep and then went to my car standing in the street.
 It had to ma stand there until I cleaned the garage out and repair the garage door calling Balanced Garage Doors so there was place for the Volksie.
 When I got in the car and adjusted the rear view mirror, I saw a white girl sitting in the back seat looking at me and smiling.
 I just stared at her at first, then I thought I would ask her what she was doing there and if she needed help.
 As I turned to talk to her she was suddenly next to me in the passenger seat.
 I sat still for a minute just looking at the smiling girl and then I realised that she was a ghost, so I put my newspaper down next to me, gave the girl a nervous smile, turned in my seat, started the car and drove off to work.
 I wasn’t worried really that she was there, but I didn’t know then that she was going stay.